Pameungpeuk: Land Use

 Pameungpeuk District in Garut is primarily characterized by low-lying terrain, with elevations ranging from 0 to 80 meters above sea level.
 This coastal location directly faces the Indian Ocean, while the northern parts bordering Cikelet and Cisompet exhibit a more hilly and rugged landscape.

 The diverse elevation contributes to a variety of agricultural products, particularly lowland vegetables such as rice, chili peppers, spinach, and long beans.
 Agriculture dominates land use, especially in East Pameungpeuk, where Mandalakasih village (Tegal Buleud) is renowned for its exceptional rice cultivation, dating back to the Dutch colonial era.
 Coconut plantations thrive near Cibalong, while rubber plantations are prominent near Cisompet and Cikelet.

 Beyond agriculture, the district also comprises residential areas and villages.
-With ongoing development, Pameungpeuk has become the most densely populated sub-district in southern Garut Regency.
+With ongoing development, Pameungpeuk has become the most densely populated district in southern Garut Regency.

 Climate

 According to the Köppen climate classification, Pameungpeuk District is an area with a wet tropical climate (Af).
 Most of the Pameungpeuk District area has a gentle lowland contour and faces directly onto the Indian Ocean (the southern coastline of West Java).

 The average annual temperature range in Pameungpeuk District is 26 °C to 32 °C, with average rainfall of 2000 to 2500 mm per year.